artefactual/atom-docs/user-manual/getting-started/getting-started.rst

       :width: 85%
       :alt: An image of a administrator's profile page in view mode

+4. First, verify with confirming the current password of the authenticated user.
-4. Enter your new :term:`password` under "New password" and enter it again under "Confirm password".
+   If you are an :term:`administrator` changing the password for another user, confirm with your password.
+Then, enter your new :term:`password` under "New password" and enter it again under "Confirm password".
 The green bar on the right will offer you an indication of your password strength - use a mixture of upper and lower case letters, numbers, and special characters (e.g. ! $ % & # etc) to create a stronger password.

 .. image:: images/reset-password.*
    :align: center